MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-DistributionGroup.md

 ```

 ### -IgnoreNamingPolicy
-The IgnoreNamingPolicy switch specifies whether to prevent this group from being affected by your organization's distribution group naming policy.
-The policy is defined by the DistributionGroupNamingPolicy parameter on the Set-OrganizationConfig cmdlet.
+The IgnoreNamingPolicy switch specifies whether to prevent this group from being affected by your organization's group naming policy.
 You don't need to specify a value with this switch.

+The group naming policy is defined by the DistributionGroupNamingPolicy and DistributionGroupNameBlockedWordList parameters on the Set-OrganizationConfig cmdlet.

 ```yaml
 Type: SwitchParameter